“This article is part of The Belief Bucket series, where we debunk common myths about alcohol and its perceived benefits.”

 The Pain of Trying to Moderate

-The Sense of Deprivation
+The sense of deprivation

-The Inevitability of Slipping
+The inevitability of slipping

-And most moderation attempts end one of two ways:
+Most moderation attempts end one of two ways:

-- You drink more than you planned and feel ashamed.
+- You drink more than you planned and feel ashamed

-- You stick to the plan but feel miserable and deprived.
+- You stick to the plan but feel miserable and deprived

-Either way, it is not sustainable.
+Either way, it isn’t sustainable.

-Why We Are So Obsessed With It
+Why We’re So Obsessed With It

 Moderation feels like the dream because we still believe alcohol gives us something.
 We think it relaxes us, makes us happier, or helps us socialize.

-It is no longer How can I keep alcohol? but Why would I?
+It’s no longer How can I keep alcohol? but Why would I?

 The Monster That Wakes After the First Drink